Mmicko8/Blazor-CRUD-webapp/README.md

 # Blazor-CRUD-webapp
-A simple CRUD web-app to manage manga, magazines and anime.
+A simple CRUD web-app to manage manga, authors, magazines and anime.